Kapoxó language

 Kapoxó (Capoxo, Kaposho) is an extinct Maxakalian language of Brazil.
-It was close to Cumanacho and Panhame, and shared many words with them.
+Kumanaxó and Panhame are closely related varieties.

 Documentation

 Kapoxó is documented in a word list collected in 1818, which was published in Martius, 1863: 170-172.

 Geographical distribution

 Kapoxó was historically spoken on the Araçuaí River in Minas Gerais, Brazil.

-Kumanaxó and Panhame are closely related varieties.
+Classification

+Aside from being a member of the Nuclear Maxakalí subgroup, characterized by certain shared innovations, it is very similar to such varieties as Makoní, Kapoxó, Panhame, and is also related to Ritual Maxakalí, which is more archaic than modern Maxakalí.